 Plan for Your Future

 There are many ways to plan ahead.
 Here are some things to consider:

 - If you are working, consult with a legal and financial expert about planning for disability leave or retirement.
 Symptoms of LBD will interfere with work performance over time, and it is essential to plan now to obtain benefits you are entitled to.

-- Consult with an attorney who specializes in elder law or estate planning to help you write or update important documents, such as a living will, healthcare power of attorney, and will.
+- Consult with an attorney who specializes in elder law or estate planning to help you write or update a living will, healthcare power of attorney, will, and other documents.

-- Identify local resources for home care, meals, and other services before you need them so you know whom to call when the time comes.
+- Identify local resources for home care, meals, and other services before you need them.

 - Explore moving to a retirement or continuing care community where activities and varying levels of care can be provided over time, as needed.
 Ask about staff members' experience caring for people with LBD.

 Make a list of events and activities you can still enjoy—then find a way to do them!
-For example, listening to music, exercising, or going out for a meal allows you to enjoy time with family and friends.
-If you can’t find pleasure in daily life, consult your doctor or another healthcare professional to discuss effective ways to cope and move forward.
+For example, listen to music, exercise, or go out for a meal with family and friends.
+If you can't find pleasure in daily life, talk with your doctor or another healthcare professional about effective ways to cope.
 Let your family know if you are struggling emotionally so they can offer support.

 For More Information About Living with LBD